 - Or by

-7 But if the ministry of death, engraved in letters upon stone, came with glory, so that the sons of Israel could not gaze steadily at the face of Moses because of the glory of his countenance—a glory that was passing away—8 how shall the ministry of the Spirit not be with still more glory?
-9 For if the ministry of condemnation had glory, much more does the ministry of righteousness abound in glory.
-10 For in a sense, what once had glory had no glory at all, because of the glory that now surpasses it.
-11 For if that which is passing away came with2 glory, how much more is that which remains with3 glory!
+7 But if the ministry of death, engraved in letters on stone tablets, came with glory, so that the sons of Israel could not gaze steadily at the face of Moses due to the glory of his countenance—a glory that was passing away—8 how shall the ministry of the Spirit not come2 with still more glory?
+9 For if the ministry of condemnation had glory, the ministry of righteousness abounds in glory far more.
+10 For in a sense, what once had glory, actually had no glory at all, due to the glory that now surpasses it.
+11 For if what is now passing away came with3 glory, how much more will what remains be with glory!

-12 Therefore, having such a hope, we use great boldness of speech— 13 unlike Moses, who would put a veil over his face so that the sons of Israel could not gaze steadily at the end of what was passing away.
+12 Therefore, having a hope such as this, we use great boldness of speech, 13 unlike Moses who would put a veil over his face so that the sons of Israel could not gaze steadily at the end of what was passing away.
 14 But their minds were hardened.
-For until this very day the same veil remains unlifted at the reading of the Old Testament; because only in Christ is it removed4 once and for all.
-15 Yes, to this very day, when Moses is read, a veil lies on their heart; 16 but whenever someone turns to the Lord, the veil is taken away.5 17 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.
-18 But we all, with unveiled face, beholding6 as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory; this comes from the Lord, who is the Spirit.7
+For to this very day the same veil remains unlifted at the reading of the Old Testament; for only in Christ is it removed.4 15 Yes, to this day when Moses is read a veil lies over their heart; 16 but whenever someone turns to the Lord, the veil is taken away.5 17 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.
+18 But all of us, with unveiled faces, beholding6 as in a mirror the glory of the Lord, are being transformed into the same image from one degree of glory to the next, and this comes from the Lord, who is the Spirit.7

 - Lit. through